 Apply to the Research Grant for support to craft industry-based research, and market intelligence projects.
 This research must provide new understanding to the development of markets that will benefit our sector.
 It can be focused on a sub-sector of craft, but it must be market-driven.

-Apply to the Market Travel Grant to get to places that will help you expand your market or to get to recognized events where you can demonstrate that you will make important contacts, develop sales or receive a significant award.
-This grant is available at any time of the year.
+Apply to the Market Travel Grant to get to places that will help you expand your market or to get to recognized events where you can demonstrate that you will make important contacts, or develop sales.

 Let me know your results – tell me your experiences.
 Creative Saskatchewan has asked for our input so that these programs can be strengthened.
 Your feedback will be invaluable to me.